Kyriosity/read-write/readme+/dev/.net/readme+/design/README.md

-# Design in C#
+# C# - Design decisions

-There're principal design decisions which are specific to or inspired by C#, but much more important than hints, tricks, workarounds and applicable in other languages.
+Advanced development in C# will ask for key decisions which are specific to or inspired by C#, but much greater than hints, tricks and which will influence design of other applications (and not only in C#).

 |- [Upcasting impedance](readme+/cs_upcast-impedance.md)

+:construction: ...
+TO BE WRITTEN ... :construction:

++ Get vs. +Set extension interfaces: definition and implementation
++ Thinking in Tasks as next to delayed/lazy initialization